Value Investing – Reasonable Expectations (Lesson 1)

 What are the reasonable expectations?

-With value investing, every now and then circumstances allow for a great return on one’s investment – read about the one day buy/sell transaction with Comerica Bank.
-The only factor that actually creates this higher than expected return is time.
+With value investing, now and then, circumstances allow for a great return on one’s investment – read about the one-day buy/sell transaction with Comerica Bank.
+The only factor that creates this higher-than-expected return is time.
 If a value investor was fortunate enough to buy low and suddenly the stock price hits a prior peak price within a few weeks, the actual annualized return can be incredibly high.
 However, this is not normal.
-Since the sell point is preset, once that stock hits that price it is automatically sold in the market.
-The price could jump another eight to ten percent that same day, it will not improve a value investor’s return on their investment.
+Since the sell point is preset, once that stock hits that price, it is automatically sold in the market.
+The price could jump another eight to ten percent that same day, but it will not improve a value investor’s return on their investment.
 They sell at a preset price.
-Therefore, earning exceptional returns are rare; it does happen, but they are infrequent.
+Therefore, earning exceptional returns is rare; it does happen, but they are infrequent.

-What works for value investors is that they are counting on the share price to return to normal within a reasonable period of time; therefore, earning rewards that effectively equate to higher than normal annualized returns on investments.
+What works for value investors is that they are counting on the share price to return to normal within a reasonable period; therefore, earning rewards that effectively equate to higher-than-normal annualized returns on investments.
 An illustration is warranted here.

 On January 29, 2020, Norfolk Southern Railroad’s share price peaked at $219.88.
 The railways pool of the value investment fund had a preset buy order for Norfolk Southern if the price dropped at least 8% from this peak price.
-On February 24th, the price dropped to $202.29 which is the 8% discounted buy trigger.
-Interestingly, Norfolk Southern’s share price actually dropped to $113 a share by the third week of March.
-Notice here, if the fund could have purchased at this ridiculously low share price, it could have indeed earned gains well in excess of reasonable expectations when the stock finally recovered in price.
-On September 14,2020, Norfolk Southern’s share recovered to its prior peak price of $219.88 and the computer order automatically sold the shares at that trigger point.
-Here, it took seven months to finally get back to the original prior peak point.
+On February 24th, the price dropped to $202.29, which is the 8% discounted buy trigger.
+Interestingly, Norfolk Southern’s share price dropped to $113 a share by the third week of March.
+Notice here, if the fund could have purchased at this ridiculously low share price, it could have indeed earned gains well over reasonable expectations when the stock finally recovered in price.
+On September 14, 2020, Norfolk Southern’s share recovered to its prior peak price of $219.88, and the computer order automatically sold the shares at that trigger point.
+Here, it took seven months to finally get back to the original peak point.
 The actual return ended up at 7.6% ($15.59/share net of fees with an investment of $203.29 including transaction fees of $1/share).
 The effective annual return equals 14.9%.

 Had the value investor waited for a larger discount, the effective return would be in the 30 to 40% range and not the actual 15% return.
-Due to the inherently structured parameters value investors set; the chance of achieving incredible returns is unlikely.
+Due to the inherently structured parameters that value investors set, the chance of achieving incredible returns is unlikely.

 With value investing, investors may expect annual returns from ten to thirty percent.
-Depending on the portfolio and the risk factors involved, value investing will rarely have wildly high returns but at the same time, there is very little risk of having low or negative returns.
-Even during market depressions extending over a few years, high quality stocks continue to perform well.
+Depending on the portfolio and the risk factors involved, value investing will rarely have wildly high returns, but at the same time, there is very little risk of having low or negative returns.
+Even during market depressions extending over a few years, high-quality stocks continue to perform well.
 Value investment funds just perform with good returns year after year.
-This site’s Value Investment Fund is currently tracking at over 21% per year since inception four years ago.
+This site’s Value Investment Fund has currently tracking at over 22% per year since its inception six years ago.

 As you can imagine, the value investor’s emotions related to Norfolk Southern’s rapid price decline and then its final recovery swung from one extreme to the other.

 It is normal to feel excited when hard work pays off.
-For value investors there will be many victories and very few if any losses.
-This is because value investors exercise the four principles reducing stress commonly found when the stock price goes south, especially when it drops 40 and 50 percent from prior highs.
-However, if you review these kind of dramatic price plunges, they are customarily tied to the overall economic environment.
+For value investors, there will be many victories and very few, if any, losses.
+This is because value investors exercise the four principles, reducing stress commonly found when the stock price goes south, especially when it drops 40 and 50 percent from prior highs.
+However, if you review these kinds of dramatic price plunges, they are customarily tied to the overall economic environment.
 Go back to the example above with Norfolk Southern.
 There, the price dropped from $220 a share to $113 a share in a matter of one month.
-The driving force wasn’t the company, it was the COVID-19 pandemic fear.
+The driving force wasn’t the company; it was the COVID-19 pandemic fear.
 The entire stock market was experiencing deep declines in all quality stocks.

 A value investor is aware of this possibility.
 They simply ignore it because they have no control over the entire economy.
 They can only control the investments they buy.
-Again, purchase of high quality stocks reassures investors that when the market does recover, their respective stocks will recover faster then mid-caps or small capitalization stocks.
-Furthermore, intrinsic value of the underlying assets (covered in future lessons) provides assurance that ultimately the stock will recover to a reasonable stock market price.
+Again, the purchase of high-quality stocks reassures investors that when the market does recover, their respective stocks will recover faster than mid-caps or small capitalization stocks.
+Furthermore, the intrinsic value of the underlying assets (covered in future lessons) assures that, ultimately, the stock will recover to a reasonable stock market price.
 It is just a matter of time.
 This still doesn’t negate or eliminate the roller coaster effect of dread due to the depressed share price.
-Over time, value investors become secure in their decisions and the emotional extremes dissipate and there is calm related to the investment portfolio.
+Over time, value investors become secure in their decisions, and the emotional extremes dissipate, and there is calm related to the investment portfolio.

 In the long run, value investing is less stressful than other forms of investing due to the quality of the investments; value investors are assured of success just by minimizing losses.
 There will be many positive highs from good gains when the respective stocks recover to the sell points set by the financial analytical work value investors perform.
 This brings us to the third expectation of value investing.
 There is some hard work involved.